datalab-org/datalab/webapp/README.md

 ### Run component tests

-Component tests use port 8082 for the Cypress webpack development server so they can run alongside the local development frontend on port 8081.
+Component tests use port 8082 for the Cypress Vite development server so they can run alongside the local development frontend on port 8081.

 ```